Functors

 to compare keys to determine whether one is greater than another.

-According to the library's documentation, `compare` must satisfy this
+According to the library's documentation, compare

 specification: